Transportation in Cartagena

 At one of the busiest stalls, two ladies made arepa con huevo, a specialty in Cartagena.
 The arepa is filled with meat and an egg is added before frying.

 A tour where you taste Cartagena’s tastiest snacks -with lots of cheese- AND get introduced to the city?
-That seemed like a perfect idea to these foodies!
+That seemed like a perfect idea for foodies like us!

 Chocolate Museum